 Monetary Policy and Racial Inequality

 This paper aims at an improved understanding of the relationship between monetary policy and racial inequality.
 We investigate the distributional effects of monetary policy in a unified framework, linking monetary policy shocks both to earnings and wealth differentials between black and white households.
 Specifically, we show that, although a more accommodative monetary policy increases employment of black households more than white households, the overall effects are small.
-At the same time, an accommodative monetary policy shock exacerbates the wealth difference between black and white households, because black households own less financial assets that appreciate in value.
-Over multi-year time horizons, the employment effects are substantially smaller than the countervailing portfolio effects.
-We conclude that there is little reason to think that accommodative monetary policy plays a significant role in reducing racial inequities in the way often discussed.
-On the contrary, it may well accentuate inequalities for extended periods.
+At the same time, an accommodative monetary policy shock exacerbates the wealth difference between black and white households, because black households own fewer financial assets that appreciate in value.
+Over a five-year horizon, the employment effects remain substantially smaller than the countervailing portfolio effects.

 Keywords: monetary policy, racial inequality, income distribution, wealth distribution, wealth effects